SARTHAKDHIR/SarthakDhir/Rag_System/README.md

-# Supply Chain AI Assistant — RAG System
+#AI Assistant — RAG System

 A production-grade Retrieval-Augmented Generation (RAG) system that lets you query Excel-based business data using natural language.
 Upload your data, ask questions, and get LLM-powered answers backed by hybrid vector + BM25 retrieval.